thejimmyg/express-mustache-jwt-signin/README.md

 * `credentials` can now be a function which checks a username and password and returns claims, or a data structure like this: `{'hello': {password: 'world', claims: {"admin": true}}}`
 * Use `/user/signin`, `/user/dashboard` and `/user/signout` as the URLs so that the whole app can be proxied too to handle auth
 * Use the actual URLs in the templates
+* Added a `setupMiddleware` function so that you can use the `signedIn` and `withUser` middleware without setting up routes on an express app at the same time
+* Explicit use of HS256 algorithm

 ### 0.2.0